blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Android Boot Internals.md

 	- `fastboot --disable-verification --disable-verity flash vbmeta vbmeta.img`
 - Factory Reset Protection (FRP)
 	- It is used to prevent others from using your device after factory resetting it
+	- You can disable it by wiping the FRP partition
 - **Samsung Knox Guard (KG) / Remote Monitoring and Management (RMM)**
 	- RMM-State-Bypass-v3
 - **Samsung Knox**